achronos0/php-httpsession/HttpSession.md

 *	associative array

 	As for vector array except `name` defaults to the array element's key.

+## Custom call types ##

+In addition to the built-in types described above, custom call types are possible.

+To define a new call type (or override handling of a built-in type), call registerCallTypes().

+Each type has a name, which is the value of the `type` call param, and an array of definition data.
+For the moment the definition only has one defined element:

+*	`handler`

+	callback

+	Function to call to generate finalized request body (POST data), set MIME, apply custom headers, etc.

+Handler function signature:

+	function (array $aParams, HttpSession $oHttp): array

+Parameters:

+*	`$aParams`

+	Finalized call parameters to be used for this request.

+*	`$oHttp`

+	HttpSession object on which call is made.

+Returns: `array` finalized POST, and other settings; format:

+*	`post_mode`

+	One of the following:

+	`get`: No request body.
+	HTTP method defaults to `GET`.

+	`form`: Standard form post.
+	HTTP method defaults to `POST`.
+	This is php `CURLOPT_POST=true`, post data is `CURLOPT_POSTFIELDS`:
+	If post data is a string, it is assumed to be a URL-encoded query string, and content type defaults to `application/x-www-form-urlencoded`.
+	If post data is an array, it is assumed to be a map of non-URL-encoded query parameter names and string values, and content type defaults to `multipart/form-data`.

+	`data`: Raw data.
+	HTTP method defaults to `POST`.
+	Post data must be a string of binary data, which will be used as the request body.
+	There is no default content type, MIME must be explicitly provided by type handler.

+	`file`: File data.
+	HTTP method defaults to `POST`'.
+	Post data must be a valid file path.
+File contents will be used as the request body.

+*	`post_data`

+	Finalized request body, formatted according to `post_mode`.

+*	`params`

+	Array of call parameters to override.

+	Common call parameters set by type handler are `mime`, `charset`, `headers`,

 ## Examples ##
 Create a new HTTP session: